timothyvinzent/nl-exploratory-process-mining/README.md

-# Augmented Process Mining with Large Language Models (DSPy)
+# An Agentic LLM-based System for Exploratory Process Mining

-This repository contains the code for the bachelor thesis "Augmented Process Mining with Large Language Models as the Interface to Event Logs".
+This repository contains the code for the paper "An Agentic LLM-based System for Exploratory Process Mining".

 It implements a modular system using the **DSPy framework** where a Large Language Model (LM) orchestrates process analysis based on natural language questions about an event log.
 The core idea is an LM deciding between **enriching** the log (via Python/Pandas code generation) and **querying** it (via SQL/SQLite code generation).